spydon/lconfig/README.md

 # This script symlinks the config directories in lconfig to their correct place
 Author: Lukas Klingsbo (Spydon)

-## Useful packages for fresh installs:
+## Useful packages for fresh installs on X11:
 * xmonad, xmobar - Base xmonad setup
 * zsh, antigen - Base shell setup
 * neovim - Vim but can be used as a backend for other applications, for example firenvim